 But those are low-wage jobs requiring you to exchange your time for money.

-As a side-entrepreneur, your earnings may be capped or not.
-It depends on the kind of business you start.
+Depending on your business idea, your earnings may be capped or not when you start a side business.
 You can aim for a couple hundred bucks in extra earnings per month, or aim for the sky.
 The choice is up to you.

 Becoming a side-entrepreneur creates extra income to grow your wealth on top of your normal salary.
 At the same time, a side business hedges against potential disruption in your career from outsourcing, a recession, robotics and AI, or a run-of-the-mill shitty boss who makes you want to quit.